vrkit-platform/vrkit-platform/docs/Design/PluginSystem/Plugin System Design.md

 Creating a plugin is equivalent to creating NPM package/library (i.e.
-`npm init`) with a `main` attribute in `package.json` pointing to a `.js` file with a single `default` export must match the `IPluginInitFactory` below.
+`npm init`) with a `main` attribute in `package.json` pointing to a `.js` file with a single `default` export must match the `IPluginComponentFactory` below.

 > The package name must match `/^vrkit-plugin-{PLUGIN_NAME}$/` in order to be
 > compatible with the `PluginLoader`